 - 1/4 tsp salt

-- 1/4 cup coconut flavored yogurt (or vanilla)
+- 1/4 cup (60ml) coconut flavored yogurt (see notes for substitutions**)

 - 1 tsp vanilla